kakaoenterprise/Learning-Debiased-Disentangled/README.md

 [Kakao Enterprise/Vision Team](mailto:vision.research@kakaoenterprise.com)

 ### Acknowledgments
-This work was mainly done when both of the first authors were doing internship at Kakao Enterprise, AI Lab.
+This work was mainly done when both of the first authors were doing internship at Vision Team/AI Lab/Kakao Enterprise.
 Our pytorch implementation is based on [LfF](https://github.com/alinlab/LfF).
 Thanks for the implementation.